-With more heavy rainfall expected across the state, additional river rises may occur over the next several days, particularly in the Panhandle.
+With heavy rainfall expected in Northwest Florida, additional river rises may occur over the next several days in the Panhandle.

 More details on river levels available at the Southeast River Forecast Center website.

 Storm Surge Threat Overview

 About 1-3' of storm surge is expected across the Panhandle and Big Bend through the next few days.